Who says the seasons end with summer?

 There is ALWAYS something to hunt.

 Many hunters don't dive very deep into their state's regulations books.
 So many don't realize there is almost always some type of game animal in season.
 Let's look at my state of Michigan as an example.
-Some of the animals in season all year-round include red squirrels and ground squirrels, skunks, wood chucks, opossums, porcupines, weasels, starlings, house sparrows, and feral pigeons.
+Some of the animals in season all year-round include red squirrels and ground squirrels, skunks, wood chucks (or groundhogs), opossums, porcupines, weasels, starlings, house sparrows, and feral pigeons.

 Most of these animals are, of course, small game.
 But feral hogs are also open year-round to Michigan hunters, so there is a big game option there, even if most states classify them as a non-game animal.
 Thankfully, feral swine aren't a big problem in Michigan as of yet, but they do exist.